Here's my updated (April 2021) comparison of Messenger chatbot platforms pricing models.

-The free plan will be limited to 5,000 users.
-But the Pro Plan will become cheaper.
-You’ll find below the pricing just announced by Chatfuel.
+The free plan is now limited to 5,000 users.
+But the Pro Plan has become slightly cheaper.
+You can check out all the details on Chatfuel's website.

 Note: if you want to improve the NLP capacity of your Chatfuel bot (pretty basic by default), you can connect it to Google's Dialogflow platform (free for most startup use cases) via ActiveChat's Integrator.